 In accordance with the RBI clarification, the Bank does not recognise in the profit and loss account the proportionate exchange gains or losses held in the foreign currency translation reserve on repatriation of profits from overseas operations.

 Currency future contracts are marked to market daily using settlement price on a trading day, which is the closing price of the respective future contracts on that day.
-While the daily settlement prices is computed on the basis of weighted average price of such contract, the final settlement price is taken as the RBI reference rate on the last trading day of the future contract or as may be specified by the relevant authority from time to time.
+While the daily settlement prices are computed on the basis of weighted average price of such contract, the final settlement price is taken as the RBI reference rate on the last trading day of the future contract or as may be specified by the relevant authority from time to time.
 All open positions are marked to market based on the settlement price and the resultant marked to market profit / loss is daily settled.

 17.4.5 Earnings per share

-The Bank reports basic and diluted earnings per equity share in accordance with AS-20, "Earnings per Share".
+The Bank reports basic and diluted earnings per equity share in accordance with AS-20, "Earnings per Share."
 Basic earnings per equity share have been computed by dividing net profit after tax for the year by the weighted average number of equity shares outstanding for the period.

 Diluted earnings per equity share have been computed using the weighted average number of equity shares and dilutive potential equity shares outstanding during the period except where the results are anti-dilutive.